darthluzifer/newGryfiPage/src/README.md

 which entities are currently connected to this dataset

 #### BaseEntity.php
-Abstract class to provide common functionality for entities:
+Abstract class to provide common functionality for entities.
+All Entities used for packages dependend on BasicTablePackage have to be child classes of BaseEntity.php
 * getFieldTypes()
  Returns an array of the FieldTypes of this Entity.
 If $this->fieldTypes is not yet set, $this->getDefaultFieldTypes is called.
 * getDefaultGetDisplayStringFunction()